 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.6

-PRO-140 is currently being studied in Phase II clinical trials.2
+PRO-140 is currently being studied in Phase IIb clinical trials.2

-In a Phase IIa study, the antiviral activity and safety of PRO-140 was compared with placebo in HIV-infected participants who had R5-tropic virus.
+In a Phase IIa study, the antiviral activity and safety of PRO-140 was compared to that of a placebo in HIV-infected participants who had R5-tropic virus.
 (A placebo is an inactive drug that is identical in appearance to the active drug being studied.)
-In this study, PRO-140 was given by subcutaneous (SC) infusion and at different strengths and dosing frequencies (every week or every other week).
-(An SC infusion is an injection placed under the skin to deliver a drug or other fluids over a period of time.)
-Some of the participants had never taken HIV medicines before entering the study (treatment-naive), and others had taken HIV medicines previously (treatment-experienced).
-The treatment-experienced participants were required to be off HIV medicines for at least 12 weeks before starting the study.7,8
+In this study, PRO-140 was given without any other HIV medicines (also known as monotherapy) and by subcutaneous infusion.
+(A subcutaneous infusion is an injection placed under the skin to deliver a drug or other fluids over a period of time.)7,8

 In this study, PRO-140 at all of the dosages studied was shown to have significant antiviral activity.
 In terms of safety, PRO-140 was generally well tolerated.
 No drug-related serious side effects occurred.7,8

-An additional Phase II study of long-acting PRO-140 given by SC infusion is under way in HIV-infected injection drug users who have viral rebound (detectable levels of HIV after a period of undetectable levels) and who had poor adherence to prior HIV medicine treatment.
+- The other study will look at PRO-140 plus an optimized antiretroviral regimen in HIV-infected injection drug users who have viral rebound (detectable levels of HIV after a period of undetectable levels) and who had poor adherence to prior HIV medicine treatment.
 (An optimized antiretroviral regimen is a combination of drugs chosen on the basis of a person’s resistance test results and treatment history.)11

 In the Phase IIa study discussed under the previous question, the most common side effects reported included the following: diarrhea, headache, swollen lymph nodes, and high blood pressure.
 Side effects occurring at or around the injection site were mild and temporary and included hardening of the tissue, pain, and irritation.8